MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ## Define provider architecture

 Before you create a provider, it's important to understand what you want the provider to do and what you want to use it for.
-Providers have multiple components and you may not need all of the components.
+Providers have multiple components and you might not need all of the components.

 Use the following table to determine which components you need.